DECEMBER 8 - 11, 2018 | HOUSTON, TX

 About the Event

-Frac School is renowned for its balanced presentation of both the theoretical and the practical.
-This class introduces hydraulic fracturing in a truly unique learning environment.
+Petroleum ETC Frac School courses are renowned for the balanced presentation of both the theoretical and the practical.
+This Frac School Course 101 introduces hydraulic fracturing in a truly unique learning environment.
 The focus of the course is, perceptibly, on fracturing: the universal process for Shale and Conventional plays, rock properties/log analysis, regulatory issues, and specifics of propping agents, frac fluids, and forced closure.
-Registration to Frac School 2018 includes lunch as well as the course materials loaded onto an electronic tablet for attendees to keep.

 Unconventional Thinking or Myths About Hydraulic Fracturing: